AttackPattern/CSharpAnalytics/README.md

 Future enhancements
 -------------------
 1. Add support for Windows 8 network metering modes
-1. Custom dimensions/parameters for Measurement Protocol
 1. Additional platforms (Windows Phone 7/8, Silverlight, Mono)
-1. Opt-out support via session state switch and null receiver
+1. Opt-out support via null receiver
 1. Throttling of hits as per official SDKs
-1. Persist and restore session and visitor custom variables

-If you want to contribute please consider the CSharpAnalytics.sln which will load all platforms and unit tests.
+If you want to contribute please consider the CSharpAnalytics.sln which will load all platforms and unit tests (if you get any project load failures you're probably missing an SDK)

 Licence
 -------